MichaelRamamonjisoa/michaelramamonjisoa.github.io/_publications/DisplacementFields.md

 ---
 short: 'DispFields'
 title: 'Predicting Sharp and Accurate Occlusion Boundaries in Monocular Depth Estimation Using Displacement Fields'
-collection: projects
+collection: publications
-permalink: /projects/DisplacementFields
+permalink: /publications/DisplacementFields
 thumbnail: /images/DisplacementFields_thumbnail.gif
 date: 16-06-2020
 venue: 'Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)'
 authors: '<a href="/about.html">Michaël Ramamonjisoa</a><sup>*</sup>, Yuming Du<sup>*</sup> and Vincent Lepetit <br> <small><i><sup>* Denotes equal contribution.</sup></i></small>'
-excerpt: "Current methods for depth map prediction from monocular images tend to predict smooth, poorly  localized contours for  the occlusion boundaries in  the input image.
+abstract: "Current methods for depth map prediction from monocular images tend to predict smooth, poorly  localized contours for  the occlusion boundaries in  the input image.
 This is  unfortunate as  occlusion boundaries  are important  cues to recognize objects, and as  we show, may lead to a way  to discover new objects